 My areas of expertise include: adult surviviors of childhood trauma; PTSD; and extensive experience with compulsive or addictive behaviour such as substance, sex and disordered eating.
 I also see clients with anxiety, depression, anger management, relationship issues, and separation/divorce difficulties.

 Generally, I work collaboratively with my clients and am eclectic in my approach.
 I prefer the needs of my clients to guide me to the most appropriate and beneficial methods used.
 I have a background in emotion-focused work, schema therapy, attachment-related therapy, somatic experiencing, and other modes of practice.
 I employ these methods to help my clients uncover patterns in the way they operate that are no longer helpful to them.
 Much of my work is relational, meaning a use of a mutually respected alliance between client and Psychotherapist.
 We explore alternatives in which the client can achieve lasting emotional and mental health in relation to the self and all areas of life.

 Originally from the Maritimes, I have worked locally in the field of mental health since graduating in 2006 from the Masters in Educational Counselling program at the University of Ottawa.
-Starting in 2008, my professional experiences became focused on trauma treatment with men and women and in 2010, I opened my Private Practice.
-An area of specialization is work with men who identify as survivors of sexual trauma and/or childhood sexual abuse, PTSD, and dissociation.
-Additionally, I can address issues related to addiction, anxiety, anger management, depression, relationships, sexuality, identity, LGBT issues, and issues relating to men's wellness.
+Starting in 2008, my professional experiences became focused on trauma treatment and in 2010, I opened my Private Practice.
+Although an area of specialization is working with men who identify as survivors of sexual trauma and/or childhood sexual abuse, I work with all gender identities.
+Additionally, I can address issues related to addiction, anxiety, anger management, PTSD, dissociation, depression, relationships, sexuality, identity, LGBT issues, and issues relating to men's wellness.